Stochastic gravitational waves from long cosmic strings: Gravitational waves from long strings

 \subsection{Computing resources}

 The strain power spectrum $\calPh(\eta_1,\eta_2,k)$, and the energy density parameter $\OmegaGW(\eta_1,\eta_2,k)$, evaluated at some possibly unequal-times, $\eta_1$ and $\eta_2$, require the computation of the kernels $\Ks(x_i,x)$, $\Ke(x_i,x)$ and of the function $\calT(x/k,x'/k,k)$ at all past times $\etaini \le \eta \le \eta_{1,2}$.
 These quantities indeed appear in the three integrals $\Imu$, $\Idmu$ and $\Ix$ given in equations~\eqref{eq:Imu} and \eqref{eq:Idmus}.
 They are two-dimensional integrals over the domain $[\xini,x_1]\times[\xini,x_2]$ that need to be evaluated for each values of the wavenumber $k$.
 Figure~\ref{fig:domains} sketches the integration domain and its covering by the Nambu-Goto numerical simulations.
+In practice, we have fixed the value of $\xini=k\etaini$ by assuming that the string network has been formed in the early Universe at a redshift $\zini=10^{30}$, which corresponds to $\etaini \simeq 10^{-28}/\calHo$.
 As shown in section~\ref{sec:green}, for the exact $\Lambda$CDM model, the scale factor $a(x/k)$ appearing in the integrand can only be obtained by numerically integrating the Friedmann-Lema\^{\i}tre equations.
 The convolution kernels, evaluated at a given $(x_i,x)$, require two additional numerical integrations of the differential operator~\eqref{eq:muevol}.
 As such, computing these integrals is numerically demanding.
 For this purpose, we have used the $\texttt{CUBA}$ library~\cite{Hahn:2004fe}, which is a Monte-Carlo type integrator, i.e., points in the space $(x,x')$ are randomly picked to evaluate the integrals.
 For each mode $k$, a target accuracy of $10^{-3}$ may typically demand drawing $5\times 10^{9}$ points, especially for large values of $k$ where the integrand fastly oscillates and this requires as much numerical integration of the scale factor and of the convolution kernels.

 In order to speed-up the calculations, we have parallelised the code using the Message Passing Interface ($\texttt{MPI}$) to allow for the computation of each wavenumber $k$ to be performed on a different machine.
 Moreover, we have used another level of parallelism using the $\texttt{OpenMP}$ directives to distribute the integrand evaluation over the different processors available on a single machine.
 A final speed-up of two has been reached by using the $\texttt{AVX2}$ vector registers for the most inner operation.
 Finally, in view of the results of section~\ref{sec:green}, for all wavenumbers $k \ge 10 \calHo$, the calculations are simplified by neglecting the cosmological constant effects and using the analytic form~\eqref{eq:amix} of the scale factor.
 This allows us to skip the numerical integration of the Friedmann-Lema\^{\i}tre equations, but, still, for these modes, the Green's functions $\G{x}^{\umix}(x_i)$ can only be obtained by numerically integrating equation~\eqref{eq:greenmix}.